Silver 950 and 960 Tutorials and Information

 On this page you’ll find information about the hybrid clay mixes which includes silver 950 and 960 blends.

 PMC Sterling Clay was launched in 2011.
 Many people are using the so-called 960 blend of half PMC Sterling, half fine silver metal clay (PMC3, PMC Flex or Art Clay Silver).
 This makes a strong clay that can be fired on an open shelf in the kiln.
 In June 2016, Bill Struve introduced his own blend of clay called EZ960 through Cool Tools.
 Art Clay 950 was launched in September 2016.
 PMC One Fire Sterling which doesn’t require carbon to fire was launched in September 2016.
+This clay was rebranded as PMC 950 Sterling in November 2018.

 Content checked June 2018.